 Lack of seller support and guidance

 You also will be on your own navigating what can be a stressful life event.
+In fact, 64% of respondents in a 2020 survey said moving was the most stressful event they’d had to endure.
 While iBuyers have tools and resources available on their websites to guide and educate you, many homeowners appreciate the perspective and industry knowledge a local market expert can bring to the table during the selling process.

-Find out how Sundae’s Market Experts help you get the best outcome when selling a home.
+Find out how Sundae helps you get the best outcome when selling a home.

 The road ahead for iBuying